TheCodeMighty/PaintClone/README.md

 # MS Paint Clone

-This repository contains an MS-Paint-like application developed for the "Programming in Graphical Environment" university course.
+This repository contains an MS-Paint-like application developed for the "Programming in Graphical Environment" university course using **Windows Forms**.
 The application is designed to replicate basic functionalities of the traditional Microsoft Paint program, providing tools such as a pen, line drawing, selection capabilities, and the ability to invert colors of selected areas.

 ## Features